Brown Butter Tomato and Corn Angel Hair Pasta

 Angel hair pasta = the best.
 Whenever I eat it, I always wonder why on earth I waste my time with regular spaghetti.

 Especially when we combine it with fresh summer produce and the wonder that is brown butter.
-Which means I should correct my above statement to say brown butter tomato and corn angel hair pasta = the bestest!

 I vividly remember my parents taking us to a nicer restaurant around the holidays one year and we both refused to eat ANYTHING on the menu.